 Types of artifacts in project management

 As we previously explained, an artifact results from some other project management tactic or a method.
-We can differentiate nine types of artifacts in project management.
+We differentiate nine types of artifacts in project management.

 Keep in mind that these documents are drafted at the start of the project, and they aren't susceptible to any change; they usually stay the same.
 This stage is focused on high-level strategy stuff, and it isn't something you will need to change once it's set.